VernonGrant/guile-markup/README.md

 You can control the type of the element by using the `#:type` argument, it can be either `sc` (self closing) or `void`.
-It's also important to note, that the first string argument will be escaped and obviously its not intended to contain any HTML.
+It's also important to note, that the first string argument will be escaped and obviously it's not intended to contain any HTML.

 <sub>Guile</sub>